vcory/vcory/README.md

 - 🎙️ Some great dev/tech podcasts that I love to listen to: Code Newbie, Base.cs podcast, The Cynical Developer, Chips with everything & Mac Power Users.
 - 🎧 While I code, I like to listen to: Freecodecamp radio or some Focus music on Spotify
 - 🪥 The blob of toothpaste on your toothbrush has a name - nurdle!
+- 🦈 The hammer on the hammerhead shark is called cephalofoil!

 ---